RdotSilva/MERN-Social-Network-App/README.md

 # MERN Social Network

-Full-stack Social Network application built to help developers link up with each other.
-Developers can create a new account, profile/portfilio, and make posts.
+DevLink is a full-stack Social Network application built to help developers link up with each other.
+Developers can create a new account, profile/portfolio, and make posts.

 ### Prerequisites